 4.3.1.2 The following types of glass are permitted to be used in GFRP bars:

-E-CR glass: Chemically resistant conventional glass; and
+E-CR glass — Chemically resistant conventional glass; and

-R glass: High strength glass.
+R glass — High strength glass.

 A comparison of the chemical compositions and physical properties of the above glass fibres used for manufacturing GFRP bars is given in Annex B for information.